ALRW/dayAsADev/courseSections/section6.md

  - Added a footer with a few links
  - Added /contact-us page

-and so on and so forth (in reality it'll be more detailed and technical.
+and so on and so forth (in reality it'll be more detailed and technical).
 Read [the commit messages of the jQuery project](https://github.com/jquery/jquery/commits/master) to get an idea of what they look like in real life.

 Task 2 - Switching pairs using git
 ----------------------------------